damascura/frc-2026-base-prototype-shooter-code/README.md

 ### Motors
 - Kraken X44
 - Kraken X60
--# The X60 can be swapped out for any other form-factor-equivalent motor running TalonFX software, such as a Falcon.
+(The X60 can be swapped out for any other form-factor-equivalent motor running TalonFX software, such as a Falcon.)